The AP Interview: Ukraine FM aims for February peace summit

 About Guterres' role, Kuleba said: “He has proven himself to be an efficient mediator and an efficient negotiator, and most importantly, as a man of principle and integrity.
 So we would welcome his active participation.”

-The foreign minister again downplayed comments by Russian authorities that they are ready for negotiations.
+The foreign minister again downplayed comments by Russian authorities that they are ready for talks.

 "They regularly say that they are ready for negotiations, which is not true, because everything they do on the battlefield proves the opposite,” he said.